- Image Gallery

 b.
 Obligations: To maintain Probationary Member status and to become eligible for Voting Member status, Probationary Members must fulfill the following obligations:

-i. attend and display a minimum of four (4) handmade knives for inspection by the Board or is duly appointed committee at the second annual show following the granting of Probationary Membership by the Board, provided display space is available at such meeting as determined by the Board in its sole and absolute discretion.
+i. attend and display a minimum of four (4) handmade knives for inspection by the Board or is duly appointed committee at the next annual show following the granting of Probationary Membership by the Board, provided display space is available at such meeting as determined by the Board in its sole and absolute discretion.
+This presentation of knives may, at the recommendation of the Board, it’s appointed committee or the request of the applicant be put off for a year but not to exceed a delay of more than three years from initial Probationary membership.
 At the annual membership meeting, the voting membership will vote on whether or not to grant Voting Membership status to the Probationary Member; and

 ii. abstain from making any claim to be anything other than a Probationary Member of the Guild;